www.pineapplefish56.net

 Their murderous ‘Final Solution’ also took the lives of 7 million people they considered as “Less than Human”.

-They were fighting a war; it was partially a financial decision to exterminate the crippled and retarded and all
+They were fighting a war; it was partially a financial decision to exterminate the crippled and retarded and all the

-the rest that they considered as: “useless eaters”.
+rest that they considered as: “useless eaters”.

-But we on the other hand will do all that is in our power to try to “educate” even the most severely retarded,
+But we, on the other hand, will do all that is in our power to try to “educate” even the most severely retarded,

-the worst of which are, and will always be, no more aware of them selves than vegetables.
+the worst of which are, and will always be, no more aware of themselves than vegetables.
 We also do all that

 we can for those people who are severely physically handicapped.
 We will continue with these heroic efforts